-We are Te Uepū Hāpai i te Ora - the Safe and Effective Justice Advisory Group.
-We are the committee responsible for, or working on restoring the wellbeing of the people.
+Te Uepū Hāpai i te Ora - were the Safe and Effective Justice Advisory Group.
+They were the committee responsible for, or working on restoring the wellbeing of the people.

 - to engage in a public conversation about what people in New Zealand want from their criminal justice system

-- to canvas a range of ideas about how the criminal justice system can be improved.
+- to canvass a range of ideas about how the criminal justice system can be improved.

-The members of Te Uepū Hāpai i te Ora are:
+The Te Uepū Hāpai i te Ora members:

 - Hon Chester Borrows QSO